Employer of Record for Independent Contractors: Complete Guide (2026)

-This guide covers how an EOR works with contractors, the real compliance risks of misclassification, and when it makes sense to use an EOR versus hiring directly.
-It’s also important to understand permanent establishment risks that can arise when engaging workers through an EOR.
+This guide covers how an EOR works with contractors, the compliance risks of misclassification (including other EOR legal issues and EOR risks for employees), and when it makes sense to use an employer of record versus hiring contractors directly.
+It’s also important to understand permanent establishment risks that can arise when engaging workers, and note that independent contractors cannot receive employer-sponsored visa support — only EOR employees qualify.

 How an EOR works with independent contractors

-When you hire a contractor in another country, you face three problems: you may not have a legal entity there, local tax and labor laws differ from your home market, and paying someone in a foreign currency adds friction for both sides.
+When you hire a contractor in another country, you face three problems: you may not have a legal entity there, local tax and labor laws differ from your home market, with employer of record tax implications that shift by jurisdiction, and paying someone in a foreign currency adds friction for both sides.

 An EOR solves these by inserting itself as the legal employer between you and the worker.
 Here’s how the process typically works: